u5197140705-commits/dbus_porting_BA/memory-bank/plan_dbus_zephyr_conversion.md

     - **Mitigation:** Isolate the Zephyr build process and link the resulting library/executable with the main project.
 - **Challenge: Debugging:** Debugging RTOS-based applications can be more complex.
     - **Mitigation:** Utilize Zephyr's built-in debugging tools, logging, and potentially Segger Ozone/Keil uVision if compatible.
-- **Challenge: Hardware Abstraction:** Porting or creating new Zephyr device drivers for specific peripherals.
+- **Challenge: Hardware Abstraction:** Porting or creating new Zephyr device drivers for specific SPI peripherals.
     - **Mitigation:** Prioritize using existing Zephyr drivers; if not available, develop new ones following Zephyr's driver model.

 ## 8. Creative Phase Components